jsm209/TownGame/README.md

 # Town Game

 ## Objective
-Reach the status of a country (40,000) without succumbing to societal imbalances and random events.
+Reach the status of a country \*(40,000) without succumbing to societal imbalances and random events.

+*\* refer to appendize for population justification*

 ## Game design loop
 The player can use their money to purchase resources.
 After the player is done spending however much money